Check out these ordinary people (and a few famous people) who are truly heroes for our time.

 Naim Barrechi: An abortion is interrupting a life.
 When a woman is pregnant, if she doesn’t take anything, if she doesn’t abort, the natural cycle is going to make a life emerge.
 It’s not the question of whether [the baby] suffers or not.
 The question is that a life is being taken away.
 A life that society has disregarded. … Giving life to someone, and on top of that having the responsibility of raising them, and being able to teach them and guide them, is the most beautiful and precious thing in the world.

 Glenn Beck: You cannot reach someone’s head without capturing their heart.
 And no one is going to capture anybody’s heart through violence. … Hate is not power.
 Hope and faith is power.
 Engagement is power.
-Perseverance is power.
+Perseverance is power. … Please pray for all of those people who are in harm’s way.
+Lord, we ask that you would just watch over them, keep them safe, if they are at the gates, Lord, let those gates open up for them, find a way in to the tarmac and for our planes to get off the ground and get to someplace safe.

 Nina Bellamy: God and family are key.
 I have been through thick and thin, but the Lord has brought me through.
 And I still have the Lord—and my grandchildren—helping me through.